 - Losing a game.

-Talk about how they feel when those things happen.
+A good way to teach your child about their emotions is to talk about how they feel when things happen.
 Then rehearse solutions so they’ll know the correct way to respond in the future.
 When it happens again, gently remind them about what you had practiced.

 Use a Mirror